openstack/cinderlib/doc/source/validating.rst

 - ``CL_FTEST_CFG```: Location of the configuration file.
 Defaults to ``/etc/cinder/cinder.conf``.

+- ``CL_FTEST_POOL_NAME``: If our backend has multi-pool support and we have configured multiple pools we can use this parameter to define which pool to use for the functional tests.
+If not defined it will use the first reported pool.

 If we encounter problems while running the functional tests, but the *Cinder* service is running just fine, we can go to the #openstack-cinder IRC channel in Freenode, or send an email to the `discuss-openstack mailing list`_ starting